utopia-foss/dantro/doc/plotting/plot_manager.rst

 Parameter sweeps in plot configurations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-With the configuration-based approach, it becomes possible to use **parameter sweeps** in the plot specification; the manager detects that it will need to create multiple plots and does so by repeatedly invoking the instantiated plot creator using the respective arguments for the respective point in the parameter space.
+With the configuration-based approach, it becomes possible to use **parameter sweeps** in the plot specification.
+If a plot configuration is a :py:class:`~paramspace.paramspace.ParamSpace`, the manager detects that it will need to create multiple plots and does so by repeatedly invoking the instantiated plot creator using the arguments for the respective point in the parameter space.

 .. code-block:: yaml

-    multiple_plots: !pspace
+    multiple_plots: !pspace   # !pspace -> creates parameter space
       creator: pyplot
       module: .basic
       plot_func: lineplot